 Our funders and other partners

-Since we launched in June 2012, Africa Check has received support-in-kind from three journalism training bodies: the AFP Foundation, the Journalism Department of the University of the Witwatersrand, and EJICOM, a journalism school in Dakar, Senegal.
+Africa Check is grateful to the following journalism and fact-checking organisations for support received since we were founded in 2012: the AFP Foundation, the Journalism Department of the University of the Witwatersrand, EJICOM, a journalism school in Dakar, Senegal and FullFact.